-- Cream and half and half are infused with cinnamon and vanilla.
-Then chocolate is added to this and blended until it’s melted and smooth.
+- Infuse cream and half and half with cinnamon and vanilla.
+Then add chocolate to it and mix until it’s melted and smooth.

-- Eggs are whisked with sugar, and once the chocolate mixture has melted, the two components are combined together.
+- Whisk eggs with sugar, and once the chocolate mixture has melted, combine the two components.

-- The custards are then baked in a water bath for about forty minutes, cooled to room temperature, and then cooled completely in the refrigerator.
+- Bake the custards in a water bath for about forty minutes, cool to room temperature, and then cool completely in the refrigerator.

 Whether you make this for a Cinco de Mayo dessert, for a weekend dinner party, or just because (my favorite), I hope you love Mexican Chocolate Crème Brûlée as much as my family and I do!